-There are a huge range of activities already being offered by WRCC accredited Warm Hubs and you can also ask WRCC to put you in contact with other hubs in the network, who would be willing to share their experiences and perhaps arrange for you to visit one of their events.
+There are a huge range of activities already being offered by WRCC accredited Warm Hubs, and you can find out where these hubs are at www.wrccrural.org.uk/warm-hubs-network..
+You can also ask WRCC to put you in contact with other hubs in the network, who would be willing to share their experiences and perhaps arrange for you to visit one of their events.
+Many examples of popular activities have already been mentioned in the Introduction to this Checklist.